 Self Employment Tax Lawyers in Berkeley

-In Berkeley, California, there are specific taxes that are enforced on employees, which are deducted from their paychecks.
-The typically well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Berkeley, Illinois, there are particular taxes that are placed on employees, which are deducted from their paychecks.
+The generally well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.

-Self-employed workers in Berkeley, California pay a self-employment tax rate of 15.3% of their income that's derived from self-employment.
-But, half of whatever they end up paying in self-employment tax is deductible from income tax.
-This essentially creates a tax deduction of nearly 8% of one's income, requiring you to only pay taxes on 92% of what you earn.
-Further tax deductions may lower that number further.
+Self-employed workers in Berkeley, Illinois pay a self-employment tax rate of 15.3% of their income that's derived from self-employment.
+However, half of whatever they end up paying in self-employment tax is deductible from income tax.
+This basically creates a tax deduction of nearly 8% of one's income, requiring you to only pay taxes on 92% of what you earn.
+Additional tax deductions may lower that number further.
 When this deduction is taken into account, the self-employment tax rate is effectively 14%, as opposed to over 15%.